Nocera Umbra

 Nocera Umbra is a town and comune in the province of Perugia, Italy, 15 kilometers north of Foligno, at an altitude of 520 m above sea-level.
-The comune, covering an area of 157.19 km², is one of the largest in Umbria.
+The comune, covering an area of 157.19 km2, is one of the largest in Umbria.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 Ancient Age

 The town of Nocera was founded in the 7th century BC by inhabitants from Camerinum, an Umbrian town, who left their ancestral homeland during a so-called ver sacrum (sacred spring), that is the deduction of a colony.
 The name of the town in the Osco-Umbrian language was Noukria, meaning "New" (town).

 The Roman town was not located on the hill - where modern Nocera lies - but in the valley, near the Topino river.

 The town - with the Latin name Nuceria Camellaria (or Camellana) – came under Roman control between the end of the 4th century and the first decades of the 3rd century BC, and became a Municipium.
-It soon acquired strategic importance because it lay on a branch of the via Flaminia, the road which linked Rome to the Adriatic, stretching from Forum Flamini (S. Giovanni Profiamma, near Foligno) to Fanum, on the Picenum. according to another interpreatation, Nuceria Favoniense could be another town (today's Pievefavonica), located not far from today's Nocera.
+It soon acquired strategic importance because it lay on a branch of the via Flaminia, the road which linked Rome to the Adriatic, stretching from Forum Flamini (S. Giovanni Profiamma, near Foligno) to Fanum, on the Picenum.
+According to another interpretation, Nuceria Favoniense could be another town (today's Pievefavonica), located not far from today's Nocera.
 Several remains of the Roman roads are still visible today.
 From Nuceria the Romans also built another road – the Septempedana - leading to the Roman military outposts of Prolaqueum and Septempeda, on the Adriatic side of the Apennines.

 According to Pliny the Elder, Nuceria was inhabited by two tribes, one the Nucerini Favonienses (faithful of Favonia, also named Fauna, a Goddess) and the other Camellani (originating from Camerinum, or possibly makers of camellae, small wooden containers).
 Strabo records that the town was famous for the production of wooden vases (possibly barrels).

-During the second Punic war, in 217 BC, Hannibal, on his way to the Adriatic after the battle of Trasimeno, is said to have camped with his army near the town (in a place still known as Affrica).
+During the Second Punic War, in 217 BC, Hannibal, on his way to the Adriatic after the battle of Trasimeno, is said to have camped with his army near the town (in a place still known as Affrica).